congto/ktos-108/Lab_08_Docker_Use_Basics.md

 ```

 New parameter:
--p expose port 8000 to the system
+'-p' expose port 8000 to the system

 We can, in the interpreter, add a set of additional resources, like a python interpreter.
 And we can create files, and run applications.
 ```